mdsohelmia/typeconv/README.md

 ### Installing

-Use `go get` to retrieve the SDK to add it to your `GOPATH` workspace, or project's Go module dependencies.
+Use `go get` to retrieve the pkg to add it to your `GOPATH` workspace, or project's Go module dependencies.

 ```sh